thedarkwriter/courseware-lms-content/_lmscontent/orchestration_tasks/content.md

 <i class="fa fa-graduation-cap" aria-hidden="true"></i>
 ### Lesson
 Let's get started and run a task across our entire infrastructure.
-We'll use a task that shows the package version of [ ].
+We'll use a task that shows the version of the `openssl` package.

-In the *Tasks* tab of the PE Console, type in the name of the task, `echo`.
+In the *Tasks* tab of the PE Console, type in the name of the task, `package`.
 Notice how a list appears and filters down as you type the word.
-We'll come back to that in a moment.
-Enter a message, choose a **Node Group** from the inventory section, and run the job.
+After selecting the `package` task, the `Task Parameters` interface updates with the parameters accepted by the task.
+In this case, there are two parameters - `action` and `name`.

+Since we want to interrogate all of the servers in the infrastructure for the version of OpenSSL they are running, we'll select `status` for the `action` parameter and enter `openssl` for the `name` parameter.

+<<SCREENSHOT OF TASK AND TASK PARAMETERS>>

 ![Hello World task](pe_console_running.png)

 The job runs on each node selected, and any output will be displayed.
 You'll see any nodes that failed on the top of the list.
-In this example, three nodes weren't connected to the broker.
+In this example, seven nodes weren't connected to the broker.
 Perhaps they were in the middle of restarting.
 We can use this list to further investigate offline, if needed.

+<<NEW SCREENSHOT OF COMPLETED JOB>>

 ![Task output with failures](pe_console_failures.png)

-But how do you know how to use this task?
+Now that we've run our first task, how do you know how to use this task?
 Let's use the PE Console to find out.
 We'll go back to that top-level **Tasks** tab.
 Instead of typing a name this time, click in that text box and wait a moment.
 All of the installed tasks will show up in the drop-down, and you can scroll through to see what tasks you can run.

-Pick one by either clicking its name or typing it out.
+Pick one out by either clicking its name or typing it out.
 Directly underneath you'll see a **view task metadata** disclosure triangle.
-Expand it to find a quick description of the task and all of its parameters.
+Expand it, and you'll find a quick description of the task and all of its parameters.

 ![Task description in the console](pe_console_tasks.png)